munificent/craftinginterpreters/book/hash-tables.md

 </aside>

-To create a new empty hash table, we declare a constructor-like function:
+To create a new empty hash table, we declare a constructor-like function.

 ^code init-table-h (2 before, 2 after)

 We need a new implementation file to define that.
-While we're at it, let's get all of the pesky includes out of the way:
+While we're at it, let's get all of the pesky includes out of the way.

 ^code table-c

 As in our dynamic value array type, a hash table initially starts with zero capacity and a `NULL` array.
 We don't allocate anything until needed.
-Assuming we do eventually allocate something, we need to be able to free it too:
+Assuming we do eventually allocate something, we need to be able to free it too.

 ^code free-table-h (1 before, 2 after)